Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Windsor recording a relatively average level of approval activity when compared to local markets analysed countrywide

 Windsor has averaged approximately 24 new dwelling approvals annually over the past five financial years, totalling 124 homes.
-As of FY-26, 56 approvals have been recorded.
-On average, 5.7 new residents arrived per year for each dwelling constructed between FY-21 and FY-25.
-This indicates demand significantly exceeds supply, typically leading to price growth and increased buyer competition, with new properties constructed at an average value of $307,000.
+As of FY-26, 57 approvals have been recorded.
+On average, 5.7 new residents per year arrive for each dwelling constructed between FY-21 and FY-25.
+This discrepancy between demand and supply typically leads to price growth and increased buyer competition, with new properties being constructed at an average expected cost of $307,000.

-In FY-26, $13.7 million in commercial approvals have been registered, suggesting balanced commercial development activity compared to Greater Brisbane, where Windsor has significantly less development activity (58.0% below regional average per person).
-This constrained new construction often reinforces demand and pricing for existing dwellings.
-Windsor's development activity is also lower than the national average, reflecting market maturity and potential development constraints.
-New development consists of 29.0% detached dwellings and 71.0% townhouses or apartments, demonstrating a trend towards denser development to provide accessible entry options appealing to downsizers, investors, and entry-level buyers.
-This marks a significant change from the current housing mix (currently 49.0% houses), likely due to reduced availability of development sites and shifting lifestyle demands and affordability requirements.
-With approximately 1177 people per approval, Windsor shows characteristics of a mature, established area.
-Future projections indicate Windsor adding 1,980 residents by 2041.
+In this financial year, $13.7 million in commercial approvals have been registered, indicating balanced commercial development activity compared to Greater Brisbane.
+Windsor has significantly less development activity, 58.0% below the regional average per person, which often reinforces demand and pricing for existing dwellings due to constrained new construction.
+This is also lower than nationally, suggesting market maturity and possible development constraints.
+New development consists of 29.0% detached dwellings and 71.0% townhouses or apartments, reflecting a trend towards denser development that appeals to downsizers, investors, and entry-level buyers.
+This marks a significant change from the current housing mix, which is currently 49.0% houses.
+Windsor's population density is around 1177 people per approval, indicating a mature, established area.
+According to the latest AreaSearch quarterly estimate, Windsor is projected to add 1,980 residents by 2041.

 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing buyer competition and supporting stronger price growth.